The History of Christmas In Literature

 So hallowed and so gracious is the time.

-It was not until the Victorian era that modern-day Christmas came into being.
+It was not until the Victorian era (1837-1901) that modern-day Christmas developed.
 With the marriage of England’s Queen Victoria to German Prince Albert, the German tradition of the Christmas tree became popular.
-This was also the era that saw the invention of the Christmas cracker, Christmas cards, and the now-familiar imagery of families sitting around tables and enjoying holiday meals together.
-The rise of mass production made tree decorations and gifts affordable for all classes in society, and printing developments had the same effect for cards.
+The Christmas cracker, Christmas cards were also invented.
+Factories and mass production made tree decorations and gifts cheap enough for all classes in society to buy.
+Printing machines had the same effect for cards.
 One early Christmas card held at the Victoria and Albert Museum showed the message:

 Wait on all